mike-ward/mike-ward.github.io/vscoloroutput.md

 Other Features
 --------------

 -   Stop Build On First Error
--   Pretty much does what it says.
+    Pretty much does what it says.
 A real time saver on larger projects.

 -   Show Elapsed Build Time
--   If you build from the command line, MSBuild tells you how long the build takes.
+    If you build from the command line, MSBuild tells you how long the build takes.
 Building within Visual Studio does not.
 Why?
     Don't know.
 It's always bugged me so I fixed it.

 -   Show Debug Window when Debug Starts
--   Visual Studio has a "Show Build Window when Build Starts".
+    Visual Studio has a "Show Build Window when Build Starts".
 Now you have one for the debug session.
 If you run your debugger output in a tiled window, this won't have much affect.
 If you run it in a tabbed window (like I do) then this setting will activate the debug window saving you a few mouse clicks.

+-   Settings stored in separate file
+    Stored in `%APPDATA%/VSColorOutput/vscoloroutput.json`.
+Share them
+    with friends and family (and other developers too).

 Open Source
 -----------